2020 New Orleans Saints season: Week 5: vs. Los Angeles Chargers

 Drew Brees faced his former team for the fourth time in his career.
-A potential game-winning 50-yard field goal by Chargers kicker Michael Badgley hit the crossbar instead, sending the game into overtime.
+A potential game-winning 50-yard field goal by Chargers kicker Michael Badgley hit the upright instead, sending the game into overtime.
 With 5:08 left in the overtime period, Wil Lutz kicked a 36-yard field goal to take a 30–27 lead.
 But the night belonged to Marshon Lattimore, who stopped Chargers wide receiver Mike Williams on fourth down to seal the victory for New Orleans.
 They won despite Michael Thomas being out for a fourth straight game.
 However, this time, it was due to suspension after an altercation with Chauncey Gardner-Johnson during practice.